 Logically, a table is represented in CockroachDB as a monolithic Key-Value structure, in which the Key is a concatenation of the primary keys of the table, and the value is a concatenation of all of the remaining columns in the table.
 We introduced this structure back in Figure 2 .

 The distribution layer breaks this monolithic structure into contiguous chunks of approximately 512MB.
-The 512MB chunk size is considered small enough to be shuffled between nodes when required but large enough to provide for "similar" records to be accessed in a small number of IOs.
+The 512MB chunk size is sized so as to keep the number of ranges per node manageable.

 Meta Ranges